 Naturally, the cost of dishwasher repair will vary enormously depending on the nature of the problem.
 Moreover, HomeAdvisor doesn’t track data for dishwasher repair, specifically.
 Yet, even our figures from appliance repair tell an important story.
 From homeowners across the country, our data suggests the average cost of appliance repair is $170, quite possibly less for dishwashers.
 If you price what a replacement dishwasher will cost, you can see that the it’s-probably-time-for-a-new-one mentality is often premature.
 It’s usually worth it to at least get a diagnosis and professional estimate for your broken dishwasher.

-Need to find a pro for your dishwasher?Find Pros
+Ready to start your dishwasher?Find Pros

 By the time you factor in all the costs of repair and how old the dishwasher is, it may be time to simply have the dishwasher replaced.
 Dishwasher installation isn’t the most difficult DIY project in the world but it does require at least some basic electrical and plumbing knowledge and enough carpentry skills to properly size the opening for your new dishwasher.
 The good news is, if you know what you’re doing, dishwasher installation shouldn’t take more than an hour or two.
 If you’re replacing an old dishwasher, installation may be considerable easier than installing a new one from scratch, although the new dishwasher may be a different size or require slightly different connections.
 Washer installation costs can be found on our Appliance Installation Cost Guide.